The future of energy storage is coming soon.

 Who We Are

 C-BATT™ is a joint venture between X-BATT and CONSOL Innovations, a wholly-owned subsidiary of CONSOL Energy.
-Our breakthrough technology, Obsidia, is focused on solving the ongoing supply chain issues that are severely limiting the electrification movement, while increasing energy density and cycle life beyond traditional materials.
+Our breakthrough technology, Obsidia, is focused on solving the ongoing supply chain issues that are severely limiting the electrification movement, while increasing safety, energy density and cycle life beyond traditional materials.

 What is Obsidia?